serdonke/buygo/README.md

 - [x] Latency for both initial queries and updates should remain low (<100 ms).
 - [x] Range Query Endpoint: Accepts geographic rectangle parameters and returns matching deals.
 - [x] Subscription Endpoint: Clients open a persistent connection to receive real‑time notifications for new deals in their area.
-- [ ] Insert Endpoint: Vendors can post new deals with geo‑coordinates; these are indexed and propagated to subscribers as needed.
+- [x] Insert Endpoint: Vendors can post new deals with geo‑coordinates; these are indexed and propagated to subscribers as needed.
-  - Might do later, is trivial
 - [x] Efficient Spatial Indexing: The service must index deal locations in a way that supports fast multi‑dimensional range queries, grouping nearby items into bounding rectangles to prune searches efficiently.
   - This is supported by [Tile38](https://tile38.com/)
 - [x] Push‑Based Client Updates: Implement a long‑lived connection protocol that lets the server push new deal events to subscribed clients as soon as they occur, avoiding client polling.